ClearCreekSci/ccs_dl_enclosures/README.md

 This is a collection [OpenSCAD](https://openscad.org/) source files, modelling various enclosures for data loggers.
+Look in the subfolders for specific models.